 A first year at Hebijo and a transfer student from Gessen.
 Ryōna's twin sister and the younger of the two.
 She has a serious complex about her breasts and is the polar opposite of Ryōna.
 Also contrast to her sister, she's a huge sadist.

 - Animal Motifs: The deer.
 Her fighting style and Weapon of Choice is very synonymous with hunting forest animals, such as deer and bears.

 - A-Cup Angst: With a chest that is second only to Mirai in flatness, she constantly feels this way.
 Her twin sister having a HUGE rack even for the game standards that she loves showing off doesn't help.
 Her shinobi transformation gives her a much larger bust.

 - Backpack Cannon: Her Minuet Missile gives her a mecha-like backpack that shoots missiles at the enemies.

 - Berserk Button: Due to her A-Cup Angst, she'll snipe down anyone who pokes fun at her breasts.
-This is what leads to Murakumo and Mirai's deaths in the Hebijo storyline of Shinovi Versus.
+This is what leads to Murakumo and Mirai's defeats in the Hebijo storyline of Shinovi Versus.

 - BFG: The musket that she uses is a foot or two longer than necessary.